6 Steps for Overcoming Anxiety About Oral Sex

 Masturbate More

 Most women tend to be far more focused on giving pleasure than receiving in general.
-We often feel the need to “perform” to validate ourselves and be desired, explains licensed sex therapist, Dr. Kat Van Kirk.
+We often feel the need to “perform” to validate ourselves and be desired, explains licensed sex therapist and relationship expert at Adam and Eve, Dr. Kat Van Kirk.
 She says masturbation can help this mental block.

 “Many women haven’t learned to give themselves permission to experience pleasure.
 Practice feeling centered through breathing and getting into your body.
 Examining what negative messages we’ve gotten about self-care overall can give you clues in learning to receive.”